ganjing15/Narluga/CONTEXT.md

 - **`fetch_more_detail`** — Query Google Search for supplementary info when the user asks beyond the diagram's scope

 Tools are called autonomously by Gemini during conversation — the AI decides when to highlight, navigate, change attributes, or click controls as it explains concepts.

+#### Tool Safety & Reliability (Backend)
+The backend applies several safeguards before forwarding tool calls to the frontend:

+- **Auto-correct**: If the AI calls `highlight_element` targeting a button keyword (e.g. `play`, `pause`, `stop`, `autoplay`, `playBtn`), the backend silently converts it to `click_element('playBtn')`.
+This handles the case where the native-audio model incorrectly uses the highlight tool instead of click when asked to start/pause animations.
+The tool response explicitly tells the AI what happened ("The animation state was TOGGLED.
+Tell the user what you did.").

+- **Batch dedup**: Within a single Gemini `tool_call` response (which may contain multiple `function_calls`), duplicate `click_element` calls on the same element are skipped.
+Prevents the double-toggle bug where the model starts then immediately stops the animation in one response.

+- **Session-level click cooldown**: A 3-second cooldown is enforced between `click_element` calls on the same element across separate Gemini responses.
+Prevents rapid re-toggling when the model sends two back-to-back tool_call responses both targeting the play button (e.g. when starting auto-play on session init).

+- **`user_interrupt` → Gemini pause signal**: When the user interacts with the graphic (triggering `user_interrupt`), the backend sends `turn_complete=False` to Gemini in addition to sending `clear` to the frontend.
+This signals Gemini to stop its current generation and wait for the next turn, making it responsive to the user's following voice request rather than continuing its previous narration.

 ### Sidebar UI
 - Phase-based status indicators: `Analyzing` → `Designing` → `Complete` → `Conversation`